speedie1337/spmenu/docs/docs.md

 `-sf color`
 :    Set the selected foreground color

+There are more options, that can be set in the configuration file but not using arguments passed to spmenu.

 ## Keybinds

 You can set keybinds through the config file.
 A default config file is available